t-webber/jet-centre/docs/database.md

 Schemas are defined in `*.prisma` files in the `prisma` directory.
 The file `schema.prisma` contains configuration for prisma.
-You do not need to include those file in any way, prisma will look at all `*.prisma` files in the `prisma` directory.
+You do not need to include those files in any way, prisma will look at all `*.prisma` files in the `prisma` directory.

 ## Migration